Gaikanomer9/mentor-chatbot/README.md

 # Mentor chatbot for Facebook Messenger

 Raido is open sourced chatbot for Facebook Messenger.

+### How the bot works?

+You select the skill you want to master (Photoshop, Docker, Kubernetes, Frontend development and etc.), your level and time you have.
+After that Raido proposes the path with several tasks that you need to complete in order to master that skill.
+Alongside the way you will get notification (in a several days - when Raido thinks you should be done with the task and if user agreed to receive such a notification) and get a new task.

 To try out the chatbot write to the app page [here](https://www.facebook.com/Raido-Mentor-Bot-109235004160923).